gearglow/ReptiliaWithATwist/The List.md

 "Dobby?"
 The other elf said.
 "But -- you is wearing clothes!"

 "It's Robbie now," Robbie replied.
 "I'm a Potter elf."
 For Robbie was wearing the uniform he'd found in the storage vault, with the Potter crest displayed proudly upon the left breast.
-He was still wearing his dragonskin boots and jacket, though.
+He was still wearing his dragonhide boots and jacket, though.
 "And Harry's brother," he added proudly.

 Winky gasped.
 "Is this true, sir?"
 She asked, turning to Elysia.
 "Is Harry Potter taking in a trouble-maker like this one and giving him ideas above his station?"